SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against Nike, Inc. - NKE

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-03, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Nike, Inc. (“Nike” or the“Company”) (NYSE: NKE).
-Such investors are advised to contact Danielle Peyton at ... or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.
+NEW YORK, Aug.
+9, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Nike, Inc. ("Nike" or the "Company") (NYSE:

-The class action concerns whether Nike and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

-You have until August 19, 2024 , to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired Nike securities during the Class Period.
-A copy of the Complaint can be obtained a t .
+NKE ).
+Such investors are advised to contact Danielle Peyton at [email protected]

 [Click here for information about joining the class action]